garrandall/popular-music-data/tracks/why-me-baby--keith-sweat.md

 All I wanted in return was your undivided attention and love (I need love baby)
 If my heart had eyes it would cry
-You're still in my world (Ooh you're still in my world) Life is worth livin' love
+You're still in my world (Oh you're still in my world) Life is worth livin' love
 Tell me why